 Email accounts and storage are unlimited, along with $200 in marketing offers.
 Plus it includes Global CDN and one SpamExperts (over $24 per year in extra benefits).

-The Business Pro plan includes up to $180 in extra annual benefits, including two SpamExperts, one SSL, one dedicated IP address, domain privacy, enhanced performance, and SiteBackup Pro.
+The highest level plan is Business Pro.
+It includes up to $180 in extra annual benefits, including two SpamExperts, one premium SSL, one dedicated IP address, domain privacy, enhanced performance, and SiteBackup Pro.

 - Standard: $18.99 your first month, up to $29.99 after that